whetlake/ivcdp/README.md

-# This repository contains the code used in the publication of "Navigating in vitro bioactivity data: investigating available resources using model compounds" by Ilmjärv et al. (currently unpublished).
+# This repository contains the code used in the publication of "Navigating in vitro bioactivity data: investigating available resources using model compounds" by Ilmjärv et al.

 All the code executed for the analysis conducted in the publication is contained within the file `queries.py`.